-The points are numbered for either player starting in that player's home board.
-The outermost point is the twenty-four point, which is also the opponent's one point.
+- The points are numbered for either player starting in that player's home board.

+- The outermost point is the twenty-four point, which is also the opponent's one point.

-Each player has fifteen checkers of his own color.
-The initial arrangement of checkers is: two on each player's twenty-four point, five on each player's thirteen point, three on each player's eight point, and five on each player's six point.
+- Each player has fifteen checkers of his own color.
+The initial arrangement of checkers is:

+- two on each player's twenty-four point

+- five on each player's thirteen point

+- three on each player's eight point

+- five on each player's six point.

-Both players have their own pair of dice and a dice cup used for shaking.
+- Both players have their own pair of dice.